Small Business Website: How to Create One in 2023?

 About Us Page

-Those who click on this page want to know more about your business, your team, or who you are.
-Make sure that the information is current, accurate, transparent, and sympathetic.
+Those who click on this page want to know more about your business, your team, and who you are.
+Make sure that the information is current, accurate, honest, and relatable.
 After all, the end goal is to leave a good impression.

 The Contact page on your website should be relatively easy to find and include current information.

-One of the most important resources for potential customers are testimonials and reviews left by others speaking to the quality of your past work or projects.
-Don't downplay these, as they allow you to show off what you've accomplished and how customers have perceived it.
+Testimonials and reviews are one of the most valuable resources for potential customers that are unfamiliar with your business.
+Don't downplay these, as they show off what you've accomplished and how customers have reacted to it.
 Make sure to get your client's permission to use their reviews and/or name when promoting your goods or services.

 Reviews and testimonials are an important selection criteria for potential customers.

-If planning to do business in the European Union, having an imprint might be a legal requirement.
+If planning to do business in the European Union, you might be legally required to have an imprint.
 This should include your business's name, your full name, the business's address, and contact options (telephone number and email address).
 Depending on what sort of business you're operating, this can vary.

 Privacy policies are also legally required according to the EU's General Data Protection Regulation (GDPR).
 This must specify what you will do with the information visitors to your site leave behind.
 A suitable policy could be drawn up by your legal representative, or, you could use one of the samples that are available online.

 Do you want to market your goods or services online?
-You can with most site builders, however, you'll need to purchase an ecommerce subscription, which can cost a bit more than the standard plan.
-Businesses focused on selling online can also take advantage of dedicated platforms like Shopify: Alongside classic site-building features, these offer comprehensive dashboards for managing your products, payments, and shipping.
+You can with most website builders, however, you'll need to purchase an ecommerce subscription, which can cost a bit more than the standard plan.
+Businesses focused on selling online can also take advantage of dedicated platforms like Shopify: Alongside classic website-building features, these offer comprehensive dashboards for managing your products, payments, and shipping.

-Ecommerce systems like those offered by Shopify are specifically designed for setting up business websites.
+Ecommerce platforms like Shopify are specifically designed for setting up online stores.

-To see how to set up an online store and find out which ecommerce platform is best for doing so, be sure to consult our EXPERTE.com guide.
+To see how to set up an online store and find out which ecommerce platform is best, be sure to consult our EXPERTE.com guide.

 While expensive, paying pros to build a website for your business gives you maximum flexibility, freedom, and control over how the final product looks.
-Site builders, on the other hand, cost considerably less and are easy enough for anyone to use, even beginners or those with no coding knowledge.
-Still, just how much you'll be able to achieve depends on which platform you wind up using.
+Website builders, on the other hand, cost much less and are easy to use, even for beginners with no coding knowledge.
+Still, what you'll be able to achieve depends on which platform you use.
 Among the best choices for small businesses are Wix, Squarespace, and MyWebsite by IONOS.

-You could program your website yourself from scratch, contract the job out to freelancers or an agency, or use a site builder.
-Site builders are relatively affordable and accessible, even to beginners without any background in programming.
-Still, if using one of these, you'll have to make do with some design and feature limitations.
-Among the best solutions are Wix, Squarespace, and MyWebsite by IONOS.
-Contracting the job out to freelancers or an agency is somewhat more expensive, however, does give you maximum control over the final result.
+You could program your website yourself from scratch, contract the job out to freelancers or an agency, or use a website builder.
+Website builders are affordable and accessible, especially if you don't have programming knowledge, but they do limit creativity.
+Wix, Squarespace, and MyWebsite by IONOS are among the best solutions.
+Freelancers or agencies are much more expensive, but give you total control.

-If using an agency or freelancer, depending on how much they charge, and how extensive your website is supposed to be, the price can range anywhere from $1,000 to $20,000.
-Site builder subscriptions, on the other hand, cost around $10 per month, with ecommerce plans slightly more expensive.
+If using an agency or freelancer, depending on how much they charge, and how extensive your website should be, the price can range anywhere from $1,000 to $20,000.
+Website builder subscriptions, on the other hand, cost around $10 per month, with ecommerce plans slightly more expensive.